reshmaqjs/MELARAGABOARDfinal/README.md

    http://localhost:8012/melaragaboardfinal/Home.html

-   #Here 8012 is the port number
+   #Here 8012 is the port number of my server